 Preparing Your Home

-Emergency Social Services advises everyone in Williams Lake to assemble a personal preparedness kit.
+Emergency Support Services advises everyone in Williams Lake to assemble a personal preparedness kit.
 Your personal preparedness kit doesn't need to be created in a day, it can be pulled together over a period of time.
 However, it is important that every family is prepared to provide for their basic needs for at least 72 hours following a disaster.